Borito/RoyalCommands/README.markdown

 ### About the developer

 My name is Kyle Clemens.
-I run a cracked [Minecraft server](https://royaldev.org) at royaldev.org, and I write plugins in my free time.
+I write plugins in my free time.